bobypt/bobycomau/notes/ai/1_1_agents-in-action/notes.md

-# Notes: AI Basics – A world of agents working for you
+# Notes: Agents in Action – A world of agents working for you

 ## Article goal